tethysplatform/tethys/docs/tutorials/getting_started/websockets.rst

 The respective print messages set on connect and disconnect will appear in the terminal when the app home is opened or closed.

-b.
-Channel layers require a backend to store the WebSocket messages coming from different app instances.
+b. ``Channel layers`` require a backend to store the ``WebSocket messages`` coming from different app instances.
 These messages can be stored in memory.
-Add the following peace of code to tethys' settings.py.
+Add the following peace of code to tethys' ``settings.py``.

 ::